orbitersim/orbiter/INTERNATIONALIZATION.md

 Some tools may "compile" your .po files to .mo files.
 Orbiter does not use them.

+A list of .pot files and translation status are available [here](TRANSLATIONS.md).

 Note : Orbiter only support UTF-8 encoded .po files

 ### Locale name